 - The injury is covered even if it’s unrelated to your work duties

-Even tripping and falling on a staircase at work is covered.
+- Even tripping and falling on a staircase at work is covered

 But even if it’s off-premises, your injury may still be covered if:

-- It happened during business travel
+- Your accident happened during business travel

-- It happened in a company vehicle
+- An accident happened in a company vehicle

-- You were at a required work meeting off-site
+- You were at a required work meeting off-site and were harmed

 - You were injured while working remotely

-Injuries that happen outside on a sidewalk or parking lot are also covered if the property is owned by your employer.
+- Injuries that happen outside on a sidewalk or parking lot are also covered if the property is owned by your employer.